-Listening Biases Restrict Sales Success
+Listening Biases Restrict Communication, by Sharon-Drew Morgen

-During the listening process, our brains arbitrarily filter out, or reconfigure incoming sound vibrations, turn what’s left into electrochemical signals, then dispatch them to existing circuits for translation where further deletions occur.
-This process ensures whatever was said matches something our brains are more familiar with – not necessarily what the speaker intended, and potentially biased.
+During the listening process, our brains arbitrarily filter out, or reconfigure incoming sound vibrations (or Words, considered ‘puffs of air’ by neuroscientists), then turn what’s left into electrochemical signals that get dispatched to existing circuits for translation where further deletions occur.
+This process ensures whatever was said matches something our brains are more familiar with – not necessarily what the speaker intended, and potentially biased by the listener’s history.

-Given that all filtering is electrochemical, and the signals (once words) are sent via neurotransmitters, the listening process is unconscious, physiological, mechanical and meaningless.
+Given that all brain activity is electrochemical, our listening process is unconscious, physiological, automatic, mechanical and meaningless.
 By the time our brain translates incoming content into meaning, we have absolutely no idea if what we think we’ve heard is accurate.

-The net-net is: we might ‘hear’ specific words accurately but our brain doesn’t interpret them as per the intent of the Speaker.
+The net-net is: we might ‘hear’ words accurately but our brain doesn’t interpret them as per the intent of the Speaker.
 With this in mind, I define listening thus:

 Listening is an automatic, electrochemical, biological, mechanical, and physiological process during which spoken words, as meaningless puffs of air, eventually get translated into meaning by our existing neural circuitry, leaving us to understand some unknown fraction of what’s been said – and even this is biased by our existing knowledge.

-Obviously, what we think was said is not necessarily accurate – and we don’t know the difference.
+Obviously, what we think was said is most likely not accurate (new research indicates people accurately hear between 10-35% of what a speaker intends), but since our brain doesn’t tell us what it deleted or distorted, we don’t know the difference.
 So if I say ABC and your brain tells you I’ve said ABL, you not only have no way of knowing that you’ve not understood my intended message, but you’re thoroughly convinced you heard what I ‘said’.
 Obviously, this interpretation process puts relationships and communication at risk.

 CASE STUDY OF PARTNERSHIP LOST